Australasian Society for Computers in Learning in Tertiary Education

 Community Mentoring Program

-• Early career academics/professionals
+• Early-mid career academics/professionals;

-• Educational innovations
+• Educational innovations;

-CMP Information Session webinar
+CMP Information Session Webinars

 Partnering Commitments

-Please note: Participation in the CMP does not guarantee specific outcomes e.g. promotion.
+Please note: Participation in the CMP does not guarantee specific outcomes (e.g. promotion).

 Benefits of Participation